 FOR COLD HANDS

-Speaking of gloves, you can’t go wrong with Patagonia’s Wind Shield gloves.
-They block the wind but are also breathable., Patagonia was cleverly able to design touchscreen capability into these at the thumb and index fingers.
+Patagonia Wind Shield Gloves, $49 at Patagonia: You can’t go wrong with Patagonia when it comes to gloves.
+These block the wind but are also breathable., Patagonia was cleverly able to design touchscreen capability into these at the thumb and index fingers.
 Lululemon covers women runners with its cross chill gloves, which are both reflective and tech-friendly.

-Finger Ten’s running gloves are a best seller on Amazon and cost less than $15, featuring protection from cold as well as touchscreen access.
+Finger Ten's 3M Winter Warm Sport Run Gloves, $13 on Amazon: A best seller on Amazon and cost less than $15, featuring protection from cold as well as touchscreen access.
 Another great discount pair comes from OZERO, whose newly released thermal gloves are highly rated on Amazon and which gives you the capability to use your phone, too.

 FOR A COLD HEAD